 - Greece, New Zealand, Australia : 153 Countries

 - Hungary : 150 Countries

 - Slovenia, Slovakia, Poland, Lithuania, Latvia : 149 Countries

 Travelling to different countries and not worrying if you might need a visa to enter their border is a sign of good foreign policy.
 The eagle has lost its might when the Trump Administration controversial foreign-policy decisions in building borders up against different countries.

-However, the US still remains with same visa-free score, but may drop down because other countries are signing bi-lateral agreement for a visa free entry.
+However, the US still remains with the same visa-free score but may drop down because other countries are signing the bi-lateral agreement for a visa-free entry.
 Thus the US foreign policy may affect the continuous downtrend for the US Passport power.

 Are we losing friends now?